How To Deprogram Your Own Mind

 statements can arouse them.
 I'm not knocking desires, or asking you to.
 Just

-look at them and make a note of what it is you actually want: love, approval,
+look at them and make a note of what it is you actually want: love, sex, approval,

 certain desires.
-And then notice how some people (especially politicians)
+And then notice how some people (especially politicians and cult leaders)

 are skilled in tossing out buzz-words, phrases, and slogans that will arouse